Keep Frozen Chocolate Covered Raspberries in your freezer and you're minutes away from a healthy, low-carb dessert or snack.

 Instructions

-- Gently rinse raspberries, pat away water and allow them to thoroughly dry.
-Spread them out on a dish cloth and allow them to air dry while you're getting everything else together.
+- Gently rinse raspberries, pat away water, and let them thoroughly dry.
+Spread them out on a dishcloth and allow them to air dry while you get everything else together.
 Remove berries that aren't firm for another use.
-There are about 37 berries in a 6 ounce container.
+There are about 37 berries in a 6-ounce container.

 - Place the baking sheet in the freezer for about 10 minutes.
 It doesn't take long for the chocolate to set, especially if the coating is not too thick.
 Once it has set, it's ready to be served or moved to a permanent storage container.